NatLibFi/FintoAI/README.md

 contain the configurations that are specific for the test and production instances (named `ai-dev-finto-fi` and `ai-finto-fi`).

-The command to install or update the test instance, with all the components, is
+The command to upgrade the test instance is

-    helm upgrade --install -f values-ai.dev.finto.fi.yaml ai-dev-finto-fi .
+    helm upgrade -f values-ai.dev.finto.fi.yaml ai-dev-finto-fi .

 The necessary secrets are managed in the OCP web console.
+If a project does not exist yet, it (all the components) can be installed similarly with `helm install ...`.

 ## Model updates